February 8, 2021

-This year Chinese New Year falls on Friday, 16th February; also known as “Spring Festival” in modern China, this is the most important traditional festival, celebrated at the turn of the traditional lunisolar Chinese calendar.
+This year Chinese New Year starts on Friday, 12th February; also known as “Spring Festival” in modern China, this is the most important traditional festival, celebrated at the turn of the traditional lunisolar Chinese calendar.
 There is a tradition not to pick up a broom, in case you sweep the good luck for the New Year out of the door!

 Apart from providing an opportunity to celebrate with fireworks and a feast of Chinese food, it gives you a second chance at your New Year resolutions!
 Failed to give up smoking, failed to use your gym membership, give it another try on Saturday.

 This year will be the year of the Ox, People born in the Year of the Ox are strong, reliable, fair and conscientious, inspiring confidence in others.
 They are also calm, patient, methodical and can be trusted.
 Although they say little they can be very opinionated.
 They believe strongly in themselves, but are also stubborn and hate to fail or be challenged.

 The best news is that it is a whole two weeks of celebration.